nojaf/blog/content/blog/using-create-react-app-with-fable/index.md

 Admittedly this is a bit of hack, first we start the splitter process and read all the output.
 If the output says `fable: Watching...`, it means the initial JavaScript was emitted (to `src/bin`) and will continue to watch our F# files.
-Once we have that initial JavaScript output, we can start Create React Application.
+Once we have that initial JavaScript output, we can start _Create React Application_.

 Any changes to either `*.js` or  `*.fsx` files will trigger a browser reload and this provides us a rich developer experience.